 32.3.11.2 Adjacent channel rejection

+TGba Editor: InstructionMake the text change indicated below related to ACR.

-Adjacent channel rejection for shall be measured by setting the desired signal’s strength 3 dB above the rate dependent sensitivity specified in Table 32-I and raising the power of the interfering signal of 20 MHz bandwidth until 10% PER is caused for a PDU length of TBD octets.
+Adjacent channel rejection for shall be measured by setting the desired signal’s strength 3 dB above the rate dependent sensitivity specified in Table 32-I and raising the power of the interfering signal of 20 MHz bandwidth until 10% PER is caused for a WURPSDU length of 6 octets.
 The power difference between the interfering and desired channel is the corresponding adjacent channel rejection.
 The center frequency of the adjacent channel shall be placed 20 MHz away from the center frequency of the desired signal.

 The interfering signal in the adjacent channel shall be a conformant OFDM signal, unsynchronized with the signal in the channel under test, and shall have a minimum duty cycle of 50%.
-For a conforming OFDM PHY, the corresponding rejection shall be no less than specified in Table 32-J
+For a conforming OFDM PHY, the corresponding rejection shall be no less than specified in Table 32-J.

 Table 32-J - Minimum required adjacent and nonadjacent channel rejection levels